We may earn affiliate commissions for the recommended products. Learn more.

 • It contains malware.
 Gatekeeper has a list of known malware signatures and stops installation if it identifies danger.

 • Unknown developer.
 Developers that meet the strict Apple criteria are included in a 'Trusted developer' list.
-Apps developed by third parties and unverified by Apple will produce this error code, even if they do not contain malicious elements.
+Apps developed by third parties and unverified by Apple will produce this warning, even if they do not contain malicious elements.

 • Old app version.
 Applications compatible with older macOS versions can occasionally produce the error in newer ones.
 Most often it will happen with software developed for pre-Sierra macOS (version 10.12) update.